nyolamike/dao/dao_engine/README.md

 * create database

 Before running any sqls in the kwl_nodes or root nodes make sure to reverse the list before execution because during the process of generating the sql statements these lists are appended at the start for perfomrace reasons.

+* feature -> Decribe table_name; to return table schema from the actual db, some modifications to get the schema from the dao way.

+* feature -> Drop table_name; to delete a table from the db and also schema

+* feature -> Alter Table table_name ADD column_name datatype;

+* feature -> Alter Table table_name DROP COLUMN column_name; removing a primary key table should remove all foreign keys if a config flag of propagate_pk_changes_on_alter

+## Data Types

+* done: boolean
+* done: string
+* done: pk
+* DECIMAL(3, 2) -> where 3 is the total digits and 2 the number of decimal places

 ## SQL Resources